deso-protocol/docs/devs/identity-api.md

 # Identity API

-The BitClout Identity service provides a convenient and secure way for users to login to many different BitClout nodes and applications.
-When using BitClout Identity, users' private key material never leaves the browser.
+The DeSo Identity service provides a convenient and secure way for users to login to many different DeSo nodes and applications.
+When using DeSo Identity, users' private key material never leaves the browser.
 All signing happens in a secured `iframe` and transaction approvals occur in a pop-up window.

-The developer community highly recommends node operators and app developers integrate with [identity.bitclout.com](https://identity.bitclout.com) to provide users with consistent log in, sign up, and account management experiences.
+The developer community highly recommends node operators and app developers integrate with [identity.deso.org](https://identity.deso.org) to provide users with consistent log in, sign up, and account management experiences.
 Identity currently integrates most smoothly with web-based applications.
 The developer community is working on creating libraries for integrating with iOS and Android.

 ## Message Protocol